arci/weather-forecast/README.md

 # Tests

 A unit test namely `WeatherOperationTest` can be found within the test package.
 Just run it as unit test.

-Sorry I did not have time for an integration test :(